KonaTeam/kona-api/sections/users.md

 `GET /users/:id` will return the specified user.

-`GET /userinfo` will return the current user which is useful after authenticating.<a name='userinfo'></a> It will also include information of the current account.
-Thus, its response has the following schema
+`GET /userinfo` will return the current user which is useful after authenticating.<a name='userinfo'></a> It will also include information of the current account and the total unread count of conversations as of the time the API was called.
+Its response has the following schema
 ```
   {
   "users": [{